 How World War II is taught in Germany

 One of the main goals of teaching World War II in Germany is to ensure that students understand the importance of the Holocaust.
-Because of this, the Holocaust is a topic that is covered in great detail in German classrooms.
+Because of this, the Holocaust is a topic covered in great detail in German classrooms.

 Students are taught about the different aspects of the Holocaust and its impact on Germany and the world.
 Textbooks were essential in the teachings of World War II in Germany because they were one of the primary sources of information for students.
 It is used to teach about the history of the war and the different aspects of life during that time.

-In addition to learning about the war itself, students also learn about the Holocaust and other Nazi atrocities.
+Teaching about World War II became easier with different media use from textbooks, presentations, and technology.
+In addition to learning about the war, students also learn about the Holocaust and other Nazi atrocities.
 It helps to ensure that such events are never repeated.

 It is presented in an open, unbiased, and factual manner in Germany.
-High school pupils are at an age where they are mature enough to understand and grasp what took place, thus that is the level at which World War II is taught.
+High school pupils are at an age where they are mature enough to understand and grasp what took place.
+Thus, that is the level at which World War II is taught.

 In German schools, students must learn about the Holocaust and World War II.
 Most students visit concentration camps, Holocaust memorials, battlefields, war cemeteries, or museums as part of their educational experience.